williamspiro/HubSpot-Serverless-Samples/create-hubdb-row-publish-table.functions/README.md

 ## Hitting the endpoint

-The endpoint is executed with the POST request method, and requires sending JSON data in the request body like:
+The endpoint is executed with the POST request method, and requires sending JSON data in the request body:

 ```
 POST /_hcms/api/create-hubdb-row-publish-table